GOT A QUESTION?

 However, you do not need a referral to seek independent expert advice from a periodontist.
 You should consider visiting a periodontist if you notice bleeding gums, bad breath, loose teeth, receding gums or gum recession.

 If you have any missing teeth or are considering dental implants, you should consult a periodontist first to assess your overall periodontal health.
 Periodontal treatment can prevent future tooth loss and reduce the risk of dental implant infection.

 We recommend all patients with diabetes to consult a periodontist.
 Gum disease is strongly associated with several medical conditions including diabetes and heart disease.
 Periodontal treatment can reduce the effects of gum inflammation to improve your overall general health.

 If you are unhappy with the appearance of your teeth or gums, periodontists offer a range of cosmetic treatments to improve your smile.

 FREQUENTLY ASKED QUESTIONS

-Basement parking is available underneath the Al Razi Medical Complex at the end of the main building.
-Parking charges are AED10/hour.
+Convenient basement parking is available underneath the Al Razi Medical Complex at the end of the building (subject to hourly parking fees).

 For patients who prefer to use public transport, The Perio Clinic is a short walk from the Dubai Healthcare City Metro Station.

 An initial consultation with our periodontist includes a comprehensive examination, periodontal risk assessment and personalised treatment planning.